mlgal/tailorflow/content/english/_index.md

   - name : "Order Processing"
     title : "Order **Processing**"
     image : "images/screenshots/how-it-works-1.jpg"
-    content : "When an order is placed, CustomFlow automatically captures the details and processes them according to **your preferences**.
+    content : "When an order is placed, TailorFlow automatically captures the details and processes them according to **your preferences**.
 It verifies product availability in real-time, ensuring that the item is in stock before proceeding."
     button:
       enable : true
       label : "Sign Up"